 Mulga Bill's Bicycle Poem by Banjo Paterson

-Mulga Bill's Bicycle is a poem about an over-confident young man who buys a new bicycle and boasts that he can ride this new-fangled machine easily.
-But he is in for the ride of his life.
+Mulga Bill's Bicycle is a poem about an overconfident young man who believes that because he is an expert horseman, he can easily ride this new-fangled contraption called a bicycle.
+Little does he know that he is in for the ride of his life.

 Mulga Bill's Bicycle Words Words to the Poem